 A Content Analysis of the Sentencing Remarks

-Based on the sentencing remarks, two of the investigators, working independently, completed a form for each offender focusing on the manifest content.
+Based on the sentencing remarks, two of the investigators, working independently, completed the judge’s form (the form that we had hoped each judge would complete) for each offender focusing on the manifest content of the remarks.
 One of the investigators also coded the sentencing remarks using NVivo software.
-The two forms were then compared and any differences resolved by discussion and checking with the sentencing remarks.
+The two ‘forms’ were then compared and any differences resolved by discussion and checking with the sentencing remarks.
 This was assisted by using NVivo to retrieve the coded text.
 NVivo also allowed all text coded to a particular factor and its weight to be compared.
 This constant comparison resulted in revision of the original coding in some cases to achieve consistency in the coding of a particular factor.

-Factors not in the list were sorted and coded into thematic categoriesA factor was counted as an aggravating factor if it appeared to make the penalty more severe than if that factor were not present.
+Additional factors not in the list were sorted and coded into thematic categories.
+A factor was counted as an aggravating factor if it appeared to make the penalty more severe than if that factor were not present.
 This includes a factor which tended to increase the culpability of the offender, but also a factor which increased the weight given to a sentencing purpose, such as specific (or personal) deterrence.
 A factor was counted as mitigating if it appeared, expressly or by implication, to be taken into account to reduce the penalty to a lower level than if that factor were not present.